canro91/canro91.github.io/_posts/2022-12-18-LessonsFromExCoworkers.md

 _This post is part of [my Advent of Code 2022]({% post_url 2022-12-01-AdventOfCode2022 %})._

+For better or worse, we all have something to learn from our bosses and co-workers.

-Today I want to share some of the lessons I learned from three of my ex-coworkers.
+These are three lessons I learned from three of my ex-coworkers and ex-bosses about software engineering, designing, and programming.

 I didn't take the time to thank them when I worked with them.
 This is my thank you note.

 ## 1. Inspire Change